neuralprobe/my-digital-garden/_notes/HP) Pipelining Basics.md

 	- Instruction $j$ that need the loaded value in ID stage
 	- All possible hazard situations.
 Detect! ![[Pasted image 20230105203828.png]]
 - Once a hazard has been detected, the control unit must ...
-	- insert the pipeline stall $\rightarrow$ change the control portion of ID/EX to be 0 (=no-op)
+	- Insert the pipeline stall $\rightarrow$ change the control portion of ID/EX to be 0 (=no-op)
-	- prevent the instructions in IF and ID stages from advancing $\rightarrow$ recirculate IF/ID registers
+	- Prevent the instructions in IF and ID stages from advancing $\rightarrow$ recirculate IF/ID registers

 - Implementing the forwarding logic by
 	- A comparison of the destination registers of the IR contained in the EX/MEM (ALUOutput) and MEM/WB (Load memory data) stages against the source registers of the IR contained in the ID/EX and EX/MEM registers. ![[Pasted image 20230107185731.png]]
-	- When a forwarding path needs to be enabled?
+	- When a forwarding path needs to be enabled
-		- Enlarge multiplexers at the ALU ![[Pasted image 20230105211104.png]]
+		- $\rightarrow$ Enlarge multiplexers at the ALU ![[Pasted image 20230105211104.png]]

 ### Dealing With Branches in the Pipeline